unruggable-labs/chain-resolver/README.md

 # Unified Chain Resolver (Registry + Resolver)

-This repo contains a single contract — [`ChainResolver.sol`](src/ChainResolver.sol) — that lets clients look up ENS records and reverse names in one place.
+This repo contains a single contract — [`ChainResolver.sol`](src/ChainResolver.sol) — that lets clients look up chain IDs and ENS records in one place.
 Read operations use the ENSIP‑10 extended resolver entrypoint `resolve(bytes name, bytes data)` (https://docs.ens.domains/ensip/10).
-Only the contract owner can make changes (ideally a multisig).
+Only the contract owner (ideally a multisig) can make changes to the label–chain ID pairs.

 ### Why this structure works
 - Everything is keyed by labelhash (computed as `labelhash = keccak256(bytes(label))`, for example with `label = "optimism"`).
-This keeps us agnostic to the final namespace (`cid.eth`, `on.eth`, `l2.eth`, etc.), so we can change hierarchies later without migrating fields.
+This keeps the contract agnostic to the final namespace (`cid.eth`, `on.eth`, `l2.eth`, etc.), so we can change hierarchies later without migrating fields.
 - One source of truth: Ownership, 7930 chain IDs ([ERC‑7930](https://eips.ethereum.org/EIPS/eip-7930)), ENS records, and reverse lookups live in one place.
 - ENSIP‑10 Extended Resolver: Once registered, the chain owner (or an authorised operator) can set ENS fields like addresses, contenthash and other text/data fields.
-Reads go through the extended resolver entrypoint `resolve(bytes name, bytes data)` (see ENSIP‑10), so clients can call the standard ENS fields - `addr`, `contenthash`, `text`, and `data` - to pull chain metadata directly from an ENS name like `optimism.cid.eth`.
+Reads go through the extended resolver entrypoint `resolve(bytes name, bytes data)` (see ENSIP‑10), so clients can call the standard ENS fields - `addr`, `contenthash`, and `text` - to pull chain metadata directly from an ENS name like `optimism.cid.eth`.
 For available fields and examples, see [Contract Interfaces](#contract-interfaces).
 - Clear forward and reverse: Forward returns a chain’s 7930 identifier; reverse maps 7930 bytes back to the chain name.

 ## ChainResolver.sol